Skip to Main Content

 Latinx Studies Seed Grants

-Applications due June 20, 2024 (Updated)
+Applications due June 2, 2025

-2023 Latinx Studies Seed Grant Recipients
+2024 Latinx Studies Seed Grant Recipients

-Nine Latinx Studies Seed Grants were awarded to support research projects related to topics relevant to Latinx populations in the United States.
+Eleven Latinx Studies Seed Grants were awarded to support research projects related to topics relevant to Latinx populations in the United States.

 Purpose

-An LSS proposal must represent research and/or creative activities that substantively relates to or has implications for Latinx populations in the United States (including Puerto Rico), and each collaborator’s expertise should clearly contribute to the project.
 Grant funds may be used to advance a work-in-progress or to catalyze a new endeavor.
 In both cases, the PI should not have previously been awarded major research funding for the proposed project.
 Potential uses of the grants include, but are not limited to:

 • Development of proof-of-concepts